 cross.
 The word "therefore" ties the phrase about not letting others judge one’s spiritual observances back to Christ’s act of nailing the legal basis of our condemnation to the cross.

-people who embraced us when we didn’t even know if we would ever leave the Adventist Church.
+embraced us when we didn’t even know if we would ever leave the Adventist Church.

 After the baptism, our little son said, “Mommy and Daddy so happy!”
 That’s right.
 Now we have a really big family—the entire family of God.